 A negative aspect of this plan is that the public will pay for this health care through taxes.
 Taxpayers in higher income brackets will feel the cost of this plan the most as they will be paying for it alongside the government.

-In 2018, health care costs in the U.S. were nearly $3.6 trillion.
-The projected amount of money likely to be spent throughout the next decade is $45 trillion.
-The common misconception is that the single-payer system will eliminate the costs of healthcare; but in reality, it shifts the financial burden away from those who can’t afford it and more toward those who can.
+In 2018, healthcare costs in the U.S. were nearly $3.6 trillion.
+The projected amount of money to be spent throughout the next decade is $45 trillion.
+The common misconception is that the single-payer system will eliminate healthcare costs; in reality, it shifts the financial burden away from those who can’t afford it and more toward those who can.

 Current local, state, and federal tax revenue programs for Medicare and Medicaid will fund Medicare for All.
-Those funds – along with increased corporate taxes and a nominal annual tax on those in upper-middle-class tax brackets and above – will all contribute towards covering the costs of Medicare for All.
+Those funds – along with increased corporate taxes and a nominal annual tax on those in upper-middle-class tax brackets and above – will contribute to covering the costs of Medicare for All.

 The Healthcare System May Be Overburdened (at First)

-Automatically enrolling all American citizens into Medicare For All may seem like a good idea at first, but it could cause an initial strain on the system.
+Automatically enrolling all American citizens into Medicare For All may seem like a good idea initially, but it could cause an initial strain on the system.
 Some say that putting health care at such a low cost and giving access to everyone will put many providers out of business.

-It will be more difficult for them to care for very sick patients without immediate funding for it.
-There has been research conducted with other nations that participate in the single-payer system; as far as co-payments, it has been found to not negatively affect cost control.
+Without immediate funding, it will be more difficult for them to care for very sick patients.
+Research has been conducted with other nations that participate in the single-payer system; as far as co-payments, it has been found not negatively affecting cost control.

 What To Do Until Medicare For All Gets Passed

 Since Bill H.R.
-1976 hasn’t passed yet, Medicare For All is still a very good idea.
+1976 hasn’t passed, Medicare For All is still a good idea.
 But it’s not certain it will come into effect.
 Until a decision has been made by Congress, you should make sure your health care is as comprehensive as possible.